 “We are living in a computer-programmed reality,” Dick said.
 “And the only clue we have to it is when some variable is changed, and some alteration in our reality occurs.”

-(A popular example of this is the Berenstein vs Berenstain Bears theory, which asserts that people remember different spellings of spellings of the popular children’s books because there was a glitch in the Matrix.
+(A popular example of this is the Berenstein vs Berenstain Bears theory, which asserts that people remember different spellings of the popular children’s books because there was a glitch in the Matrix.
 Thus, the theory goes, some of us must have crossed over from parallel universes.
 In one universe, it’s Berenstein!
 In another, Berenstain!!!)

 In a diary entry from 1980, Dick claimed that he was getting very close to the secrets of the universe, and predicted that God would soon end him because of it.
 Two years later, he died of a stroke, never to write again.
 Or at least, that’s what happened to the PKD in our reality.
 Perhaps there’s another PKD still penning prophetic novels, only in another universe.
 (One can only hope.)